sygnaltech/webflow-util/docs/index.md

 # What is WFU?

-This library is a collection of utilities that add capability to [Webflow](https://webflow.com/) sites.
-It focuses on overcoming certain limitations of Webflow, and adding certain functionality.
+Sygnal Webflow Utils (WFU) is a collection of javascript libraries that add functionality to [Webflow](https://webflow.com/) sites.
+It focuses on overcoming certain limitations of Webflow, and adding certain capabilities.

 Some of the most popular features include;